 Healing.
 And love keeps us on the right track, which is ‘psychic integration and erotic identity’.
 It’s here we meet ‘impossible love’, which, ‘through violence and pain’, necessitates a return to the imaginal.
 Easier said.
 These struggles ‘one accepts as necessary for the soul’.
 We get that ‘Eros is born of Chaos’, and if we refuse the chaos, both eros and creativity may be lost.
 So we should not be aiming for a cure, ‘since these same wounds.. give rise to eros’, and to refuse the wounding ‘removes the possibility of ‘change’ through eros.
 And this how we find our way to ‘the pothos of the unattainable.’ (p96-100).
 OK, sorted.
 And it’s encouraging that ‘change on the psychotic level’ is possible.
 Whatever that means.

 Hurrah.
-Before we can go forward and explore how ‘the soul’s awakening is a process in beauty’, how that leads us to pleasure, and that it is love that makes soul, (p101-107), we will need first to go back:
+Before we can go forward and explore how ‘the soul’s awakening is a process in beauty’, and how that leads us to Voluptus, pleasure, (p101-107), we will need first to go back: